 Most internal modems are built directly onto the motherboard of your computer, making them irremovable.
 If you do have one of the removable variety PCI, ISA, or PCMCIA follow the steps below for removing most computer modems.

 Before you begin, it is necessary to ensure that you reduce or eliminate, the risk of electrical charge damaging any of the hardware in the computer.
 The best way to do this is by wearing an anti-static wrist strap.
 While inside the computer, make sure it is disconnected from power and that you are familiar with ESD (electrostatic discharge) and its potential dangers.

 Open your machine

 After you have removed the power cord, you need to remove the side panel from the computer case.
 The side panel is usually held in place by several screws, or it may be held in place with a bracket or clamp of some kind.
 Remove the fasteners securing the side panel, and carefully pull it off.
-Once the panel has been removed, you should be able to see the inside of the computer, which look something like the image below.
+Once the panel is removed, you should be able to see the inside of the computer, which look something like the image below.

-The modem is typically located in the bottom of the case, on the left side (circled in red above).
+The modem is usually located in the bottom of the case, on the left side (circled in red above).
 You may see other hardware cards there as well (e.g., video card, sound card or network card).